Sarrus1/sourcepawn-studio/README.md

 ## How to contribute
 Pull requests and suggestions are welcome.
  - To make a suggestion or to report an issue, please create a new issue [here](https://github.com/Sarrus1/sourcepawn-vscode/issues).
- - To make a contribution, fork the reposetory, make the desired changes, and open a pull request.
+ - To make a contribution, fork the repository, make the desired changes, and open a pull request.

 ## How to run
 To run the extension in dev mode, do the following:
  - Install [node.js](https://nodejs.org/en/) on your machine.
- - Fork this reposetory and clone it to your machine (do this with VSCode for easier manipulation).
+ - Fork this repository and clone it to your machine (do this with VSCode for easier manipulation).
  - Run `npm install` from the root of the project folder.
  - Press `Ctrl+Shift+B` and then `enter` to compile the typescript files.
  - Press `f5` to run the extension in dev mode.